VenturaNotes/Knowledge/- Topics/finite-state automaton.md

-The function $f$ is called a state-transition function.
+The function $f$ is called a [[state-transition function]].
 It is commonly represented either by a table or by a directed graph, known respectively as a state-transition table and a state-transition diagram.
 The figure shows two equivalent representations in which